Predictia/AQUA/docs/sphinx/source/core_components.rst

 .. note::
     The currently defined target grids follow the convention that for example a 1° grid (``r100``) has 360x180 points centered in latitude between 89.5 and -89.5 degrees.
-Notice that an alternative grid definition with 360x181 points, centered between 90 and -90 degrees is sometimes used in the field.
-If you need sucha a grid please add an additional definition to the ``config/grids`` folder with a different grid name (for example ``r100a``).
+Notice that an alternative grid definition with 360x181 points, centered between 90 and -90 degrees is sometimes used in the field and it is available in AQUA with the convention of adding an s to the corresponding convention defined above (e.g. ``r100s`` ).

 In other words, weights are computed externally by CDO (an operation that needs to be done only once) and then stored on the machine so that further operations are considerably fast.